 Technological advances have transformed the solar energy industry in recent years.
 Solar panels are significantly more efficient, producing more power in the same amount of space.
 Meanwhile, prices continue to fall, reducing the cost of solar electricity.

 But with the introduction of new technologies comes uncertainty.
 Which solar panels are the most reliable and durable?
 What technology creates the least amount of pollution in the manufacturing process?
+Do panel manufacturers use recycled components or provide solar panel recycling options at the end of life?
 Let’s explore some of these critical issues in the pursuit of the best solar panels on the market.

 Solar Panel Considerations

 Solar panels have become significantly more efficient in recent years.
-And the more efficient a solar panel is, the more energy can be generated in a given space.
-Space becomes more critical when there are constraints due to the size or your roof or property.
+And the more efficient a solar panel is, the more electricity it generates in a given space.
+Space becomes more critical when there are constraints due to the size of your roof or property.
 Unfortunately, more efficient panels typically cost more.
 If space isn’t an issue, efficiency becomes less crucial.
-For installations limited by space, panel efficiency is an important consideration.
+For installations limited by space, panel efficiency is an essential consideration.
 It is also important to consider the long-term efficiency of solar modules.

 Long-Term Power Generation

 Like most other things, solar panels degrade over time.
 They become less efficient in turning sunlight into electricity.
-This is important because solar panels can last 30 years and you want your solar system to be churning out a lot of energy a couple of decades from now, even if someone else owns the home.
+Degradation is important because solar panels can last 30 years or more.
+You want your solar system to be churning out a lot of energy a couple of decades from now, even if someone else owns the house.

-Solar panel manufacturers offer a power production guarantee to ensure a certain level of output over a given time.
-Many solar panel manufacturers provide a guarantee of 90 percent production for 10 years and 80 percent for 25 years.
+Solar panel manufacturers offer a power production guarantee to ensure a particular output level over a given time.
+Many solar panel manufacturers guarantee 90% production for 10 years and 80% for 25 years.

-Some manufacturers differentiate themselves by offering stronger warranties.
-SunPower, for example, leads the industry by offering a 92 percent performance guarantee for 25 years.
-The higher the value of the 25-year production warranty, the more power the panels will generate 25 years down the road.
+Some manufacturers differentiate themselves by offering more robust warranties.
+For example, SunPower leads the industry by providing a 25-year performance guarantee of 92% or higher, depending on the model.
+The higher the value of the 25-year production warranty, the more power the panels will likely generate 25 years down the road.

-Product warranties cover defects and failures.
-Solar panel warranties vary a lot by the manufacturer.
-SunPower, LG, and Solaria all offer a 25-year warranty, whereas Trina offers just a 10-year warranty.
+Product warranties cover defects and failures, helping to protect your investment.
+Solar panel warranties vary a lot by the manufacturer, and this often corresponds with the price range of the solar panel.
+For example, SunPower and Silfab offer a 25-year product warranty, whereas Trina and Jinko offer just a 10-year warranty.
 The longer the warranty, the lower the investment risk.
 In many cases, a more extended product warranty means higher solar panel prices.

 The Silicon Valley Toxics Coalition (SVTC) is dedicated to a safe and sustainable solar photovoltaic (PV) industry.
 They produce a solar scorecard that rates manufacturers on extended producer responsibility, supply chain, workers rights, emissions reporting, module toxicity, greenhouse gas emissions, conflict minerals, and water use.
 The companies with the highest ratings are the most sustainable.